-Deb has over 20 years in healthcare obtaining Bachelor’s Degrees in both General Dietetics (1992) and Physical Therapy (1998).
-She has worked in outpatient orthopedics for the past 18 years, specializing in Lyme Disease Rehabilitation, Oncology and Lymphedema Rehabilitation, Postural Restoration Advanced Techniques, and general orthopedics.
+Deb has over 30 years in healthcare, obtaining Bachelor’s Degrees in both General Dietetics (1992) and Physical Therapy (1998).
+She has worked in outpatient orthopedics for the past 20 plus years, specializing in complex medical conditions and general orthopedics.
+As of January 1, 2022 Deb has stepped into the role of PT360’s Executive Director where she focuses on the administrative and operational aspects within PT360.
 Aside from her professional training, Deb is most known for her endless energy, amplified volume, and enthusiasm.

 When not working, Deb most enjoys spending time with her husband Isiah and their three daughters, Lajeanesse, Laniah, and Lazaria.
 She is also very active gardening and spending time at the stable with her horse, Jax.
 Deb is proud to be part of PT360, the first employee-owned physical therapy co-op in Vermont.

-Heather received a Bachelors of Science in Exercise Science from the University of Connecticut in 1994 and earned a Masters of Science degree in Athletic Training from the University of Florida in 2002.
-Her advanced degree included national certification in massage and bodywork from SunCoast School of Massage.
+Heather received her Bachelors of Science in Exercise Science from the University of Connecticut in 1994 and earned a Masters of Science degree in Athletic Training from the University of Florida in 2002.
+Her advanced degree included National Certification in Massage and Bodywork from SunCoast School of Massage.
 She has a diverse background working with Division I and Division III collegiate athletes while employed at Colby College (1994-2000) and the University of Vermont (2002-2006).
-While attending UF, she represented the Gatorade Exercise Sports Science Institute and provided athletic training coverage for P.K.
-Yonge High School in Gainesville, FL.
-She has also served the United States Olympic committee providing coverage for the Under 17 developmental hockey programs throughout several years.
+She has also served for the United States Olympic Committee providing medical coverage for the Under 17 Developmental Hockey Programs for several years.
 Heather specializes in orthopedic rehabilitation for the physically active.
 She integrates prevention and education within her plan of care while utilizing her manual therapy/massage skills.
-Her specialities in massage include Swedish, deep tissue, trigger point, prenatal and orthopedic/sports massage.
+Her specialties in massage include Swedish, deep tissue, trigger point, myofascial, prenatal, and orthopedic/sports massage.
 In her free time, Heather enjoys hiking, biking, skiing, swimming, and camping with her husband Alex, son Niko, and daughter Ella.

 Heather Graber has 12 years of experience as an Administrative assistant in legal and civil engineering settings.
 She graduated from Community College of Vermont with an Associate’s Degree in Business Administration and continued her education at Champlain College.
 In her free time, she enjoys working on her family business making pepper jelly.
-She resides in Underhill with her husband and two daughters.
+She resides in Jericho with her two daughters.

-Hillary graduated from Columbia University in 2015 with her Doctorate in Physical Therapy and received her bachelor’s degree with a major in Psychology from Hamilton College in 2010.
-Prior to moving back to her home state of VT, Hillary practiced in NYC for 2 years, treating a variety of post-surgical and orthopedic conditions.
-She focuses on enhancing her patients’ body awareness to optimize their posture and movement patterns during their daily activities.
-In addition, Hillary values collaborating with other healthcare practitioners to provide holistic and comprehensive care.
-To help her patients move better, Hillary obtained her certification in Selective Functional Movement Assessment (SMFA) and has taken courses in assessing and improving running mechanics.
-She has also expanded her manual skill set with courses through the Institute of Physical Art (IPA).
+Hillary graduated with her Doctorate in Physical Therapy from Columbia University and received her bachelor’s degree with a major in Psychology from Hamilton College.
+She is an Orthopedic Certified Specialist (OCS) and certified in Selective Functional Movement Assessment (SFMA).
+Hillary focuses on enhancing her patients’ body awareness to optimize their posture and movement patterns and values collaborating with other healthcare practitioners to provide holistic and comprehensive care.
+Over the years, she has expanded her skill set by taking advanced courses in assessing and improving running mechanics, treatment of Balance, Vertigo and Vestibular disorders, and manual therapy techniques through the Institute of Physical Art (IPA).